pddpdd20020105/ICS-175-fireworker/docs/final.md

 <iframe width="841" height="473" src="https://www.youtube.com/embed/xvjMrUUnVVI" title="" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## Project Summary
+### Introduction:
-In this project, we develop AI agents capable of playing **Hanabi** using reinforcement learning techniques. **Hanabi** is a cooperative, partially observable card game where players can see their teammates’ cards but not their own, requiring strategic reasoning and teamwork.
+In this project, we are developing AI agents capable of playing **Hanabi** using reinforcement learning techniques. **Hanabi** is a cooperative, partially observable card game where players can see their teammates’ cards but not their own, requiring strategic reasoning and teamwork.
 The main challenge lies in **inferring hidden information, making optimal decisions with limited communication, and coordinating multi-agent actions**.

+### Challenge:
+Hanabi differs from other adversarial two-player zero-sum games, the value of an agent’s policy depends critically on the policies used by its teammates.
+The unbalanced information, limited communication, multiple local optima, and interdependence of strategies making the problem not trivial and need to use multi-agent reinforcement learning to solve.

+### Method:
-Given these challenges, we explore **reinforcement learning approaches** to train agents that can make strategic decisions and achieve high scores.
-We tested both the **DeepMind Hanabi Learning Environment** and a **customized environment**, implementing methods such as **RPPO, Multi-agent PPO, and A2C**.
+Given these challenges, we explore **reinforcement learning approaches** to train agents that can make strategic decisions and aiming for high scores.
+We tested both on **DeepMind Hanabi Learning Environment** and a **Customized environment**, implementing methods such as **RPPO, Multi-agent PPO, and A2C**.
 These techniques allow AI agents to adapt dynamically, improving decision-making in cooperative settings.